dargueta/disko/README.rst

 Disko: A Disk Image Editor
 ==========================

-This is purely for the purpose of my learning Go and I don't want to have just one copy of the source code on my hard drive.
-This should not be taken seriously at all.
-Don't use it.
+I've recently gotten into retro computing and found I need to create disk images.
+I also wanted to learn Go, so I figured I could kill two birds with one stone and create a tool for doing this, written in Go.

+You'll notice that there are a lot of ancient disk formats here, and nothing more modern like extfs.
+This is deliberate; I need this for my retro computing projects, so a lot of this is of no interest to anyone except those in the retro community.

+Why the name?
+Disk + Go -> DiskGo -> Disko.
+Obviously.

 File Systems
 ------------

 The following table shows the file systems that drivers exist (or are planned) for, as well as the status of the capabilities.
-You may notice that there are a lot of old formats here; this is because I've recently gotten into retro computing and want to be able to play around with old systems.

 =============== ================ ==== ==================== ================ ============
 File System     Format New Image Read Write Existing Files Create New Files Delete Files